AAFP immunization resources

 This document answers questions about the implementation of House Bill 2038, or Natasha’s Law, under which each school district and charter school must establish a “concussion oversight team.”
 The team must include at least one physician and each team member must have had training in the evaluation, treatment, and oversight of concussions.
 The document also contains resources about sport-related concussions.

 > Frequently Asked Questions and Resources Regarding Implementation of Natasha’s Law

 As primary caregivers for Texas families, Texas family physicians are often the first line of defense for whooping cough cases, which are on the rise in our state.
 Access educational resources from the Texas Department of State Health Services on whooping cough for physicians and patients.

-Get the 2011 immunization schedules on your smartphone, PC, or PDA
+Get the latest immunization schedules on your mobile device

 Need a quick reference to the latest immunization schedules for children, adolescents and adults?
-Check out “Shots 2011,” which you can download for free to your PC, iPhone, iPod Touch, Blackberry Storm, Palm Pre, Pocket PC, or Palm device.
+Check out this immunization schedule app you can download to your mobile device or computer.
 The application was developed by the Group on Immunization Education of the Society of Teachers of Family Medicine.

 CDC National Immunization Program